PTSA Legislative Commitee

 Current Initiatives & Updates

 This year’s objective is to secure full foundation aid for all of our students.
 Currently, our Kindergarteners are considered .5 students, which equates to half of the necessary foundation aid funding from the state.
 Working collaboratively with our District Advocacy Team and Pittsford Cares, we aim to clarify this formula and further reduce the gap in funding for our schools.

 In the context of PTSA, advocacy is supporting and speaking up for children—in schools, in communities, and before government bodies and other organizations that make decisions affecting children.

 State laws have a major impact on education and child welfare.
 State and local PTSAs can play a pivotal role in promoting PTSA priorities by involving their members in advocacy to help secure adequate state and local laws for our students.

-The PTSA Legislative Committee is co-chaired by Sarah Pelusio and Michael Delgado
+The PTSA Legislative Committee is co-chaired by Michael Delgado and Meredith Graham

 Sign up for the committee mailing list by choosing "PTSA Legislative Committee" in your eNews preferences.